prachigupta234/DIY-NodeMCU/diy.md

 ### Introduction of project
 In this project we will print the latitude and longitude of the device on an OLED Display with the help of a NodeMCU.
 For this we will use a NodeMCU, OLED display for the hardware part and ipstack geolocation API, Aurdino IDE for the software part.
 ### Hardware
+#### NodeMCU:
+NodeMCU is a system on a chip (SoC) design with components like the processor chip.
+The processor has around 16 GPIO lines, some of which are used internally to interface with other components of the SoC, like flash memory.

+Since several lines are used internally within the ESP8266 SoC, we have about 11 GPIO pins remaining for GPIO purpose.

+Now again 2 pins out of 11 are generally reserved for RX and TX in order to communicate with a host PC from which compiled object code is downloaded.

+Hence finally, this leaves just 9 general purpose I/O pins i.e. D0 to D8.

+#### OLED:
+The OLED we use here is a 0.96" 128x64 display.
+It has 4 pins-
+1. **Power:**  It is used to power up the OLED,connected to the 3.3V pin on the NodeMCU.
+2. **Ground:**  It is connected to the ground pin in the NodeMCU.
+3. **SCL:**  It is a serial clock pin for OLED-NodeMCU interface.
+4. **SDA:** It is a serial data pin for OLED-NodeMCU interface.

 ### Software
 #### Setting Up The API
 1. Open [ipstack](https://ipstack.com/).